kauser-cse-buet/TravelWithBuddy/README.md

 Currently this has two branch:

 - master : deployment branch (Use postgresql as database).
-- development-sqlite: development branch (use sqlite as database).
+- development-04162017: development branch (use sqlite as database).

 ## Development branch: